mingjia-wang/git-meme-playground/README.md

 There is a home screen (shown below) with outgoing links that will take you to each group's page.
 <img src="homepage.png" width="500" height="320" />

-Any changes you make (memes you add) will show up on the pages accessible through these links.
+Any memes you add will show up on the pages accessible through these links.

 ## Setup
 1. Clone this repository onto your machine by running the `git clone` command as presented in the workshop.